 Academic Job Search - What You Can Do as a Second Year Grad Student

-As a second year graduate student who is just starting to learn the layout of your discipline and the way it is divided into the various sub-fields, it is useful to wander into the departmental office and introduce yourself to the graduate assistant who helps with placement.
+In the Humanities & Social Sciences, as a second year graduate student who is just starting to learn the layout of your discipline and the way it is divided into the various sub-fields, it is useful to wander into the departmental office and introduce yourself to the graduate assistant who helps with placement.
 Look through the job listings, and learn how jobs in your discipline are defined.
 What sub-fields are commonly linked?
 Positions in comparative politics, for example, are almost always linked to a specific geographical area (e.g., East Asia, Latin America) and one or more theoretical domains (political economy or democratic theory).
 In political science qualifying exams cover three sub-fields.
 The choice of your first and second qualifying exams is usually very easy to make based on your course work and interests.
 The choice of the third is often more of a flip of a coin between two or more possibilities.
 Seeing how jobs are defined can help you make that choice in a way that has a positive impact on your later job search.

 Fads come and go.
 And the idea is not to structure your graduate education around your perceptions of where the job market might be when you finish, rather it is to tinker about the margins in a way that will benefit your professional development when you become an ex-graduate student.
 If your main area of interest is in a particularly competitive sub-field or one that has fewer openings than the norm (which you learn by talking to the faculty placement advisor and graduate assistant, and scanning the job listings), think about trying to gain experience through courses and TA-ships in a more target-rich environment.
 Again using political science as an example, there are many times more annual openings in American politics than political theory.
 The ability to teach in areas of high demand or low supply can help separate you, especially in small departments, from other viable candidates.